Skip to main content

 onAttachedToRootStore

-hook will be invoked for the todo list model as well as any submodels that it might contain.
+By registering the instance above the first thing that will happen is that the onAttachedToRootStore hook will be invoked for the todo list model as well as any submodels that it might contain.
 Additionally, any models that eventually get added to the tree will invoke such hook too.
+This life-cycle hook also supports optionally returning a disposer function, which will execute when the model instance has just left the root store tree or when the root store itself is unregistered.

-This hook is a great place to actually register effects (e.g. MobX reaction
+This hook is a great place to actually register effects (e.g. MobX reaction, when, etc.), and its disposer is a great place to dispose of them.

 Practical example